TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `sudo pip install upgrade pip`

-or if installed in home folder and permissions problem arises:
+or if installed in home folder and a permissions problem arises:

 `sudo -H pip install upgrade pip`

-5) Install Django by typing:
+5) Install django by typing:

 `sudo pip install Django`

-or if installed in home folder and permissions problem arises:
+or if installed in home folder and a permissions problem arises:

 `sudo -H pip install Django`

-6) Create a new Project by typing:
+6) Create a new project by typing:

 `django-admin.py startproject Epitome`